jivebiscuit/jivebiscuit.github.io/docs/policy/general.md

 The ZHU website shall be considered a primary communications mechanism.
 All official communications or distributions sent by other means shall be made available by the website if practical.
 The current ZHU ARTCC ATM shall be the custodian of the website and ZHU ARTCC official domain.
 Controllers are expected to periodically visit, review, and acknowledge any pending policy or operational changes when prompted as a formal means of acknowledging compliance with updates in policies, procedures, agreements, and references on the ZHU ARTCC website.

 #### 4-1-2.
 Email
 Email shall be considered a primary communication mechanism between ZHU ARTCC controllers and ZHU ARTCC staff members.
-ZHU ARTCC staff members shall make available their VATSIM registered email forwarding address (Example: `zhu-atm@vatusa.net`) for official communications.
+ZHU ARTCC staff members shall make available their VATSIM registered email forwarding address (Example: `atm@houston.center`) for official communications.
 ZHU may issue individual email addresses to members with a demonstrated need.

 ZHU ARTCC staff shall retain official emails for at least twelve (12) calendar months.
 ZHU ARTCC staff members shall keep their VATUSA registered email address on the VATUSA website current.
 Failure to do so may result in delays in communications.
 The ZHU ARTCC shall not be responsible for missed communications as a result of a staff member’s failure to maintain their account.
 ARTCC-wide distribution announcements may be made via, but are not restricted to, VATUSA email broadcast services.

+#### 4-1-3.
+Discord
+The ZHU ARTCC utilizes an official ‘Houston ARTCC’ Discord server as the sole means of coordination, as well as community text communications, meetings, and other various ARTCC and community related activities.
+Access to ZHU’s Discord server is a privilege.
+Members are assigned their complete name (as registered with VATSIM) as their nickname on the Discord server and must link their VATUSA account with their Discord profile per Welcome Channel instructions.
+This is done to ensure proper synchronization of server roles and display names can be done automatically.
+Controllers wishing to use another name than their VATSIM registered name must request from the ZHU ARTCC staff to be given specific Discord server permissions to utilize their desired nickname.

+Controllers should monitor the Discord chats whenever practical as ARTCC information is quickly disseminated via Discord.
+Discord voice communication will be utilized during training sessions and for general correspondence of ARTCC matters.
+Discord screen-sharing may also be utilized during training sessions.

 ### 4-2.
 Controlling
 #### 4-2-1.
 ZHU Policies, Procedures, Agreements, & References